Ford EcoSport review - MPG, CO2 and running costs

 Fuel economy and emissions for the Ford EcoSport are average at best, but at least insurance costs are reasonable

-The EcoSport range no longer includes a diesel-engined version, but as most buyers will drive their cars on urban roads, the 123bhp 1.0-litre EcoBoost petrol engine looks a reasonably strong choice.
-Paired with standard six-speed manual gearbox, it claims up to 47.9mpg fuel economy under WLTP tests, with emissions of 135g/km.
+The EcoSport range no longer includes a diesel-engined version, but as most buyers will drive their cars on urban roads, the entry 123bhp 1.0-litre EcoBoost petrol engine looks a reasonably strong choice.
+Paired with a standard six-speed manual gearbox, both the 123bhp and 138bhp versions manage a claimed 45.6mpg fuel economy under WLTP tests, with emissions of 141g/km and 142g/km respectively.

 But in order to get close to the official economy figures, you have to drive the Ford EcoSport incredibly conservatively.
 Press on and you’ll see your fuel returns plummet, with some owners reporting figures as low as 35mpg.